Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations during inflation

 We now want to pause to introduce in details some gauge-invariant quantities which play a major role in the computation of the density perturbations.
-In the following we will be interested only in the coordinate transformations on constant time hypersurfaces and therefore gauge invariance will be equivalent to independent of the slicing.
+In the following we will be interested only in the coordinate transformations on constant time hypersurfaces and therefore gauge invariance will be equivalent to independence from the slicing.